motion/orbit/notes/next.md

 # nate

+- peek size smaller for small content
+- peek design run make info better
+- attach to app is super interesting
+  - drag orbit to a window, and it goes into context mode
+  - uses ocr to realtime search
 - design run on the person feed
   - lots of movement/focus/unfocus fixes
 - write intro email 2 hours (medium post, nice screenshots + embedded video)